mikepartelow/get-baked/pizza/doughs/sipandfeast-grandma.md

 - check bottom after 12m - if not browned, finish pizza on bottom, don't add second one yet
 - since center crust was less best, maybe use a smaller pan? maybe bake longer? steel?
 - try more cheese on part of one pie

+### 2025/04/30+2

+> used KAF bread flour

+#### Day 0

+- 2015: mix/MEP
+- 2030: 30m rest
+- 2100: knead
+- 2150: 2x670g boules to fridge

+### Day 1

+> Used muir glen organic crushed fire roasted tomatoes
+> Used 3 packs of sargento sliced mozz
+> Used 12 cloves (1 full head) garlic
+> Used steel on lowest rack, top rack was 2nd down from top

+- 1705: dough out, stretch and pan
+- 1755: stretch dough
+- 1800: 450F "convection bake"

+### Notes

+- got the crispy crust! perfect! could go crispier/darker even, but not on top
+- ok to leave the pie on the bottom for 12, maybe even 18 minutes
+- center piece was undercooked just a little
+- mushrooms are great! put them on before pie goes in
+- not a huge fan of the sliced mozz
+- not great as cold breakfast - NYC is much better

+### Next Time

+- use steel!
+- try grated mozz
+- top with mushrooms, sundried tomatoes, and GREEN olives
+- add sweetness: sundrieds?